community connections through 211

 rides connecting people to work and care

-This past year, our community faced real tests, from federal uncertainty, strained families already stretched thin, and everyday barriers kept showing up: a car that won’t start, a bill that can’t wait, a form that stands between someone and their next opportunity.
-Through 211, VITA, Ride United and more, United Way of Greenville County met our neighbors where they were, and helped them take the next step toward stability.
+This past year brought hard tests: federal uncertainty and the everyday barriers that quietly derail progress – a car that won’t start, a bill that can’t wait, a form that stands between someone and their next opportunity.
+Through 211, VITA, Ride United and more, United Way of Greenville County met our community where they were and helped them take the next step toward stability.

-Day after day, we hear from our community—through calls, messages, and an inbox filled with real need.
+Day after day, we hear from our community—through calls, messages and an inbox filled with urgent needs.
 Behind each one is a family facing something urgent: a housing crisis, a sudden loss of income, an unexpected barrier that can quickly become overwhelming.
-In these moments, support from our community becomes the bridge between uncertainty and stability, helping neighbors find a way forward when they need it most.
+In these moments, support from our community becomes the bridge between uncertainty and stability, helping individuals find a way forward when they need it most.

 Real emails.
 Real people.
 Real needs.